delta-io/delta-sharing/README.md

 ## Config the shared tables for the server

 - Unpack the pre-built package and copy the server config template file `conf/delta-sharing-server.yaml.template` to create your own server yaml file, such as `conf/delta-sharing-server.yaml`.
-- Make changes to your yaml file, such as add the Delta tables you would like to share in this server.
+- Make changes to your yaml file, such as add the Delta Lake tables you would like to share in this server.
 You may also need to update some server configs for special requirements.

 ## Config the server to access tables on S3

-We only support sharing Delta tables on S3.
+We only support sharing Delta Lake tables on S3 right now.
 There are multiple ways to config the server to access S3.

 ### EC2 IAM Metadata Authentication (Recommended)